lastweek/lastweek.github.io/docs/notes/source_code/firmware-softwares.md

 If you are using a normal laptop or desktop, chances are, none of those firmware is used.
 Normally machines are shipped with commercial firmwares.

-To me, I like SeaBIOS project the best.
+To me, I like SeaBIOS project the most.
 It's simple and can boot everything we need.
 (For example, Linux, LegoOS as well).